explodinglabs/jsonrpcclient/README.rst

 Todo
 ----

-* Make GET requests
+* Ability to make GET requests.

-* Ability to configure the Content-Type header.
-Currently hard-coded as "application/json", but perhaps should be "application/json-rpc".
+* Ability to configure the http header.
+Currently Content-Type is hard-coded as "application/json", but perhaps should be "application/json-rpc".
 See http://jsonrpc.org/historical/json-rpc-over-http.html#http-header